 Impact through a multi-stakeholder partnership

-Led by Wageningen UR, the project runs from 2015 until 2019.
-The REFRESH consortium represents a wide European and Chinese partnership among leading universities, research institutes, private businesses, governments, civil society and other actors and stakeholders.
-This consortium brings together an interdisciplinary team that has in-depth knowledge of theory and practice and a proven track record of working together effectively in national and cross-border research projects.
-The REFRESH team can build on the results and experience of the on-going FUSIONS project ("Food Use for Social Innovation by Optimising Waste Prevention Strategies").
+Led by Wageningen UR, the project ran from 2015 until 2019.
+The REFRESH consortium represented a wide European and Chinese partnership among leading universities, research institutes, private businesses, governments, civil society and other actors and stakeholders.